juanesquintero/beer-app/README.md

 ## Run it

-Docker helps us to remove the os dependencies on software development this is why we use it here, please install it to run this project https://docs.docker.com/engine/install/
+Docker helps us to remove the OS dependencies on software development This is why we use it here, Please install it to run this project: https://docs.docker.com/engine/install/

 After having Docker and Docker Compose Installed please notice that we have a docker-compose.yml that defines the running parameters for the respective containers needed, you just need to run one unique command: